 Drawing on, collectively, many decades of experience in training and diplomatic and international affairs, the faculty of the Geneva School of Diplomacy and International Relations offers a range of training courses and capacity-building programmes.

-- Advanced students pursuing a career in international relations.
+- Groups of advanced students pursuing a career in international relations.

 - Professional “hands-on” training programmes.